 My pulse quickened and the muscles in my thighs tightened.
 “Damn boy, you are too bold for your own good.”
 A little voice in my head told me to pump the brakes and move away, but my body wouldn’t budge.
 My eyes briefly fluttered shut as I took a deep breath.
 “So I guess we’re past flirting, huh?”

 “Come home with me,” he whispered.

-Hesitantly, she turned to look into those hypnotizing eyes.
+Wait, what?
+I turned to look into those hypnotizing eyes.
 “You expect me to believe you don’t have a woman at home waiting for you on Christmas Eve?”

-“Uh-huh, I don’t believe you.”
+“Uh-huh,” I hummed, rolling my eyes.
+“I don’t believe you.”